Stefunga/ChessAI/README.md

 Play chess in your terminal vs simple MinMax Algorithm.

 # Motivation
 Was interested in different components of making a chess game, beginning with the core engine.
-Afterwards added an AI player to compete with. v
+Afterwards added an AI player to compete with.

 # How to use?
   - ## Install the package.
     ```